Museums of Switzerland

 Chaplin’s World: Vevey

-Set on the site of his sprawling estate in Corsier sur Vevey, where film legend Charlie Chaplin spent the last 25 years of his life, Chaplin’s World opened in June 2016 to rave reviews.
-As you visit his Manor home, you’ll meet Charlie Chaplin along with his family and friends.
-Then in a Hollywood-style theater and studio you embark on a singular journey through the sets of his greatest films accompanied by hundreds of film clips, and dozens of lifelike wax figures that draw you into the action and place you in the limelight of his most popular films.
-Chaplin’s World is an innovative and interactive introduction to the life and work of one of the most influential, ingenious, and popular actors and filmmakers of all time.
-Chaplin’s World is day of laughter and complete enjoyment—a must-see when you’re in western Switzerland’s Montreux Riviera.
+Set on his sprawling estate in Corsier-sur-Vevey, where Charlie Chaplin spent the last 25 years of his life, Chaplin’s World opened in June 2016 to widespread acclaim.
+Visitors can explore his Manor home and meet Chaplin alongside his family and friends.
+In a Hollywood-style theater and studio, you embark on a unique journey through the sets of his greatest films, brought to life with hundreds of film clips and dozens of lifelike wax figures that place you in the heart of the action.
+Chaplin’s World offers an innovative, interactive glimpse into the life and work of one of cinema’s most influential and beloved figures—a day of laughter and enjoyment that is a must-see on the Montreux Riviera.
+Note, this museum is not part of the Swiss Museum Pass.

 Swiss National Museum: Zurich